MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 - Multiple IaaS components and elements, including different types of users and IT consumers accessing the app from different sites. such as Azure, the internet, on-premises, and branch offices.
 - A common three-tier application containing a front end tier, application tier, and data tier.
 All tiers run on virtual machines within a VNet named SPOKE.
 Access to the app is protected by another VNet named HUB that contains additional security services.
-- Some of the most used PaaS services on Azure that support IaaS applications, including role-based access control (RBAC) and Microsoft Entra ID.
-These contribute to the Zero Trust security approach.
+- Some of the most used PaaS services on Azure that support IaaS applications, including role-based access control (RBAC) and Microsoft Entra ID, which contribute to the Zero Trust security approach.
 - Storage Blobs and Storage Files that provide object storage for the applications and files shared by users.

 This series of articles walk through the recommendations for implementing Zero Trust for the reference architecture by addressing each of these larger pieces hosted in Azure, as shown here.